jhipster/jhipster-lite/src/main/resources/generator/server/springboot/dbmigration/cassandra/README.md

-The changelog folder for cassandra/cql files is similar to Liquibase (for SQL databases), but with a minimal tooling.
+The changelog folder for cassandra/cql files is similar to Liquibase (for SQL databases), but with minimal tooling.

 - The script name should follow the pattern yyyyMMddHHmmss\_{script-name}.cql
   - eg: 20150805124838_added_table_BankAccount.cql